-In 2006, Stokes was honored by the Coalition of Service Industries for his reporting on services issues.
-In 2004, he was chosen by International Economy magazine as one of the most influential China watchers in the U.S. press.
-In 1995, he was picked by Washingtonian Magazine as one of the "Best on Business" reporters in Washington.
-In 1989, Stokes won the coveted John Hancock award for excellence in business and economics reporting for his series on the impact of the rising yen on the Japanese economy.
+Stokes was honored in 2006 by the Coalition of Service Industries for his reporting on services issues.
+In 2004, he was chosen by International Economy magazine as one of the most influential China watchers in the US press.
+In 1995, he was picked by Washingtonian Magazine as one of the "Best on Business" reporters in Washington, and, in 1989, he won the coveted John Hancock award for excellence in business and economics reporting for his series on the impact of the rising yen on the Japanese economy.

 Media Mentions